 Chromosome disorders in the father may also cause repeated miscarriages.
 Having certain abnormalities in semen increases the risk of miscarriage.
 Whether older age (over 35) of the father increases risk of a miscarriage is unclear.

 Structural abnormalities (birth defects)

 Chromosome abnormalities Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
-A gene is a segment of deoxyribonucleic acid ( DNA) and contains the code for a specific protein that functions in one... read more in the fetus may cause 50% of repeated miscarriages.
+Genes are segments of deoxyribonucleic acid ( DNA) and contain the code for a specific protein that functions in one or... read more in the fetus may cause 50% of repeated miscarriages.
 Miscarriages due to chromosome abnormalities are more common during early pregnancy.

 Problems with the placenta include chronic disorders that are poorly controlled, such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus) and chronic high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .

 The cause of repeated miscarriages cannot be determined in up to half of women.

 If women have had several miscarriages, they may want to see a doctor before they try to become pregnant again.
 The doctor can check them for genetic or structural abnormalities and for other disorders that increase the risk of a miscarriage.
 For example, doctors may do the following:

 Genetic tests to check for chromosomal abnormalities in both parents